-A: No. During the period of the NDE, the Navy has committed to complying with all of the existing mitigation and monitoring requirements that are required under its previous MMPA permit.
-The Navy has also agreed to implement additional mitigations that were agreed to during the ongoing rulemaking process.
+A: No. During the period of the NDE, the Navy committed to complying with all of the previous mitigation and monitoring requirements under the previous MMPA permit and LOAs.
+The Navy also implemented the additional mitigations that were agreed to during the initiation of the 2017 rulemaking process.

 GENERAL SURTASS LFA SONAR

-Q-1: Why is the Navy considering a new sonar system?
+Q-1: Why does the Navy need the SURTASS LFA sonar system?

-A: The new Surveillance Towed Array Sensor System (SURTASS) Low Frequency Active (LFA) system is essential to the Navy’s anti-submarine warfare efforts.
-The passive part of the system (SURTASS) uses a string of underwater hydrophones that are towed behind a ship to listen for sounds in the ocean produced by submarines.
-The system also uses active low frequency (LFA) transmissions to listen for reflections of sounds off submarines that are too quiet to hear with a passive system alone.
-By using specialized signals and echo detection, the system increases the distance at which submarines can be detected and tracked.
+A: The Surveillance Towed Array Sensor System (SURTASS) Low Frequency Active (LFA) system is essential to the Navy’s anti-submarine warfare efforts.
+The passive part of the system (SURTASS) uses an array of underwater hydrophones that are towed behind a Navy surveillance vessel to listen for sounds in the ocean produced by submarines.
+The active acoustic part of the system transmits low frequency active (LFA) sonar sounds that reflect off objects such as submarines that are too quiet to hear with a passive acoustic system alone.
+By using specialized signals and echo detection, the LFA sonar system increases the distance at which submarines can be detected and tracked.
 Only low frequency active sonar can provide this kind of long-range submarine detection.

 Q-2: What is the Navy doing to protect marine life?

 A: The Navy has made a tremendous effort to ensure that the low frequency active (LFA) system does not pose a risk to marine life.
-Here are some of the steps that have been taken to mitigate biological risk and keep the potential for harmful effects at a negligible level:
+Some of the steps that have been taken to minimize or prevent risk to marine mammals, sea turtles, and marine fishes include: